mattrussi/gitlab-com-runbooks/docs/sidekiq/creating-a-shard.md

   that the new shard is listening on)
   * When deployed, this is what will cause the jobs to be put into the named queue to be picked up by the new shard
+    * Note: During the deploy, pods are slowly cycled over a period of time.
+Due to this, there's a window of time for which the old and new shard will process the same work queue.

 [k8s-workloads/gitlab-helmfiles]: https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-helmfiles
 [k8s-workloads/gitlab-com]: https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com